avantec-iot/avantec-thingsboard/docs/index.rst

 ..
-Using-Avantec-Thermostats-with-ThingsBoard documentation master file, created by sphinx-quickstart on Tue Dec 20 10:31:29 2022.
+Using Avantec Thermostats with ThingsBoard documentation master file, created by sphinx-quickstart on Tue Dec 20 10:31:29 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.